 If you’re looking for the City Beautiful in the Land of Flowers, Coral Gables is the place.
 It’s no accident that Coral Gardens is so lovely, it was engineered that way.
 Coral Gardens is one of the first planned communities built during the 1920s boom years in Florida, and a born stunner.
 It’s almost completely designed in Mediterranean Revival Style architecture, with lush trees lining the sidewalks, offering everything from outside and indoor hangouts, museums, playhouses and dining destinations.

 Miami Beach is Florida’s coastal resort city, which sort of means it has the right to party.
 Perhaps that is why topless bathing is so well tolerated in the SoBe (South Beach) District.
 Before the city was immortalized on the sitcom “Miami Beach,” it was considered an urban blight, but nowadays it is one of the hippest, richest communities on the beach.
 The Art Deco Historic District holds the largest collection of art deco architecture in the world, the Art Basel Art Exhibit (held in Miami Beach in December) is one of the largest art shows in the US, and the New World Symphony is an innovation in music and technology.

-Our Lavelier stores are located in Naples, Ellenton, Coral Gables, and Miami Beach.
+Our Lavelier stores are located in Naples, Ellenton, Coral Gables, Panama City Beach and Miami.